raspberrypilearning/find-the-bug/en/step_3.md

 --- task ---

-Join the blocks back together so the code blocks are under the `when this sprite clicked`{:class="block3events"} block.
+Join the blocks back together so that the code blocks are under the `when this sprite clicked`{:class="block3events"} block.

 ![](images/fixed-script.png)